 However, if you're looking to make quick beats, Soundtrap may be a solid choice.

-Magix Music Maker is the best music making software aimed towards beginners, with its easy to use interface and hundreds of free loops and beats from its sound library.
+Magix Music Maker is the best software for music production beginners, with its easy to use interface and hundreds of free loops and beats from its sound library.
 Currently, Music Maker is only available on Windows.

 While Music Maker is a tier program with paid versions, the free version gives access to familiar sounds from classic movies and videogames.